 King George V of Great Britain was born on June 3, 1865, the unpromising second son of Edward VII.
 Initially, he sought a career in the British Navy, but the untimely death of his brother, Albert, placed him on the throne.
-Though lackluster in personality, he won the loyalty of the middle class and many in Great Britain with his steadfast dedication to his country.
+He became king in 1910 and played an active role supporting the troops during World War I. Though lackluster in personality, he won the loyalty of the middle class and many in Great Britain with his steadfast dedication to his country.

 Britain’s George V was the grandson of Queen Victoria and Prince Albert, and the second son of Edward VII and Alexandra of Denmark.
 George Frederick Ernest Albert of the House of Saxe-Coburg-Gotha was born on June 3, 1865.
 From 1910 to 1936, he oversaw tremendous transformation within the British Empire and the world.
 Starting a Career in the Navy As the second royal son, George wasn’t expected to take the throne.
 In his early years, he was educated alongside his older brother, Albert, by tutors and nannies.
 At age 12, George and Albert enrolled in the naval training academy.
 Afterward, Albert went on to Trinity College, and George remained in the Royal Navy, intending to make it his career.
 In 1892, Albert suddenly died of influenza.
 George assumed the role of heir-apparent and left the Royal Navy.
 He was given the title Duke of York, along with an education in British politics, and became a member of the House of Lords.